 From a fierce belief that “communication… drives change”, my practice strives “to augment, amplify, enhance and extend the relationships and communications between all beings and all objects” in the ruins of a capitalist society.
 (Kevin Kelly, New Rules for the New Economy, 1997)

-To develop “listening” networks, I use interventions and adaptations that guide people to encounter and experience the world that exists around them.
+Communication is as much about listening as about speaking - my practice builds a network of opportunities and playful interventions that guide people to experience the world that exists around them and connect with each other.
 Drawing attention to smaller and less noticeable moments and details reveals the abundance of vibrant human and nonhuman matter we experience everyday.
-These encounters can take the form of assemblages, disrupted texts, audio-description and games.
+I create encounters in the form of installation, assemblages, disrupted texts, audio-description and games, and facilitate people to engage in both traditional and non-traditional creative activities, from collage to food-making to growing.

-To create “speaking” opportunities, I facilitate people to engage in both traditional and non-traditional creative activities, from collage to food-making to growing.
-This has included research projects, workshops and collective performance with partners such as De La Warr Pavilion, Battersea Arts Centre, University of Brighton, University College London, Grace Eyre, Say Aphasia, Stonegrove Community Trust, Wandsworth Grant Fund and Community Action for Refugees and Asylum Seekers.
+My practice has included research projects, workshops and collective performance with partners such as De La Warr Pavilion, Battersea Arts Centre, University of Brighton, University College London, Grace Eyre, Say Aphasia, Stonegrove Community Trust, Wandsworth Grant Fund and Community Action for Refugees and Asylum Seekers.